Three-Dimensional Almost Contact Metric Manifolds Revisited via the Newman-Penrose Formalism: Preliminary

 where $s$ is the spin weight of $q$.
-The operator $P$ is pronounced ''thorn'' and $\eth$ is pronounced "eth."
+The operator $P$ is pronounced ``thorn'' and $\eth$ is pronounced ``eth''.
 A straightforward calculation verifies that $P(q)$, $\eth(q)$, and $\bar{\eth}(q)$ are spin-weighted quantities of spin weights $s$, $s+1$, and $s-1$, respectively, as detailed in Appendix \ref{App: P eth spin covariance}.
 Noting that complex conjugation reverses the sign of the spin weight, we obtain the relation $\overline{\bar{\eth}(q)}=\eth(\bar{q})$.

 The spin coefficients are not mutually independent.
-The generalized Sachs equations are given as follows \cite{Aazami}.
+The \textbf{generalized Sachs equations} are given as follows \cite{Aazami}.

 The first three equations of the generalized Sachs equations can be rewritten using the operators $P$ and $\eth$ in such a way that both sides are spin-weighted quantities.
+Thus, these equations are well-defined independently of the choice of a complex frame.
 Similarly, the second Bianchi identity yields the following equations.